Oscars 2018 FAQ: When It's On, What You Need To Know And How To Watch With Us

 - Nina Gregory (@ninaberries)

-While we're tweeting, we'll also be updating a list of winners at NPR.org, so if you want to make sure you know what's happening but you also want to stroll along a river or lie in the bathtub, then as long as you have your phone, you can keep up without even braving the storms of social media.
+While we're tweeting, we'll also be updating a list of winners at NPR.org.
+So if you want to make sure you know what is happening but you also want to stroll along a river or lie in the bathtub, then as long as you have your phone, you can keep up without even braving the storms of social media.

 And after the show is over, Glen and Stephen and I will go into the studio to talk about winners and losers and how the night went, so look for that in your podcast feeds on Monday.